 Through The Guardian Circle we are looking to the future and the needs of tomorrow’s residents.
 What will Vinson Hall Retirement Community’s archives share about today’s donors?
 How many residents will have received support through the Resident Assistance Fund?
 What new innovative technology and projects we will have brought to VHRC to benefit residents and staff?
 Through the support of planned gifts, there are no limits just endless opportunities.

 On November 20, 2019, during an unveiling ceremony for the Guardian Circle, NMCGRF thanked the initial six donors who made a planned gift to help NMCGRF achieved its mission not just today but in the future.
 These six donors, through their generosity, helped ensure that the dignity and security offered by VHRC will be available for future residents.
 Anonymous, Mr. Eugene E. Champagne, Jr., Captain Robert Kaufman, USN (Ret), Mr. Edwin Malloy, Jr., RADM Robert P. Owens, USN (Ret), and RADM Edward K. Walker, Jr., SC, USN (Ret).

-To learn more about how you can donate to support future residents, contact Devon Meier, Director of Philanthropy, at 703-538-3068.
+To learn more about how you can donate to support future residents, contact Michelle Crone, Director of Philanthropy, at 703-538-3068.